Savant Investment Group: History

 After several mergers the company became Savant Russel in 1991.
 The company was founded by Thomas Burkhart as a financial advisory firm for wealthy individuals.
 The company's typical account size was worth $2 to $3 Million.

 In 1993 the company moved from Menlo Park, California to the historical Schmidt Lithography Co.
 Clock Tower in San Francisco.
 In 2011 the company changed its name from The Savant Group to Savant Investment Group, LLC.
 In 2016, the company moved from San Francisco, California to Oakland.

+In 2023, Savant Investors was launched.